URI Watershed Watch New Volunteer Training

 New Volunteer Classroom Training (choose one) –

-Attendence at a classroom session is highly recommended to help you learn about water quality and what and why we monitor.
+Attendance at a classroom session is highly recommended to help you learn about water quality and what and why we monitor.
 Please contact us to pre-register for a classroom session (401-874-4552 or 401-874-2905).
 Following the classroom training, we will work with you to determine the appropriate field training.
 Participation in a field training session is REQUIRED!

 Need to hone your Secchi disk skills??
 Click here…

-Field Training (REQUIRED of all volunteers):
+Field Training (Attendance at 1 session REQUIRED of all new volunteers):

 New volunteers learn how to collect samples and conduct the various tests used by URIWW to assess our local water resources.
 Working is small groups with the equipment and supplies, volunteers get to perform the skills until they are fully comfortable.
 Following the training, volunteers take home their equipment, and are encouraged to practice on their own.
 The field sessions are offered a number of times and we try to group together volunteers monitoring similar environments (i.e. lakes or streams) or perhaps even the same sites so we will work with your to choose the date and time that best fits your schedule and our needs.
-PRE-REGISTRATION FOR FIELD SESSIONS IS REQUIRED.
+PRE-REGISTRATION FOR FIELD SESSIONS ARE REQUIRED.